RicoTk/mechatronics-portfolio/AGV_Project/03_Drivetrain_Design/Longitudinal Model/README.md

 - Vehicle remains capable of:
   - Flat operation
   - 5% and 10% grade climbing
-- Acceptable top speeds are maintained
+- Acceptable top speeds are maintained (between 3 and 5 m/s)

 ---